 Subjective evaluations were conducted to evaluate the performance of impaired speech experiments.
 We randomly selected four utterances produced by 10 speakers (eight males and two females), which were processed by either the SE baseline or SE-E2E-ASR.
 A total of 21 subjects performed the evaluation, each given 120 samples (four samples $\times$ 10 speakers $\times$ three approaches) and requested to choose his/her preference among the three types of utterances.
+The listening test was conducted in a quiet environment, with an SNR level of approximately 55 dB.
+A Sennheiser HD599 headset was used, and the audio was played through a Samsung Tab S6 device.
 The resulting preference rates are presented in Table \ref{tab:sub_Dys}.
-It is surprising that the unprocessed utterances were least preferable at $16.8\%$, while both the SE baseline and SE-E2E-ASR with BPC(M) achieved more than $30\%$ preference rate, revealing the effectiveness of the SE models in amending impaired speech.
-In particular, the proposed SE-E2E-ASR obtained a $9.6\%$ higher preference rate than the SE baseline, showing that the joint training of SE and BPC(M)-level E2E-ASR can further improve the speech quality of utterances converted from impaired speech.
+It is surprising that the unprocessed utterances were least preferable at $16.8\%$, while both the SE baseline and SE-E2E-ASR with BPC(M) achieved more than twice the preference rate than the unprocessed speech, revealing the effectiveness of the SE models in amending impaired speech.
+In particular, the proposed SE-E2E-ASR obtained a $9.6\%$ higher preference rate than the SE baseline, showing that the multi-objective training of SE and BPC(M)-level E2E-ASR can further improve the speech quality of utterances converted from impaired speech.